Beyonder

 The Beyonder (/biˈɒndər/) is a fictional cosmic entity appearing in American comic books published by Marvel Comics.
-Created by writer Jim Shooter and artist Mike Zeck, the Beyonder first appeared in Secret Wars #1 (May 1984) as an unseen, nigh-omnipotent being from outside the multiverse who kidnapped the heroes and villains of the Marvel Universe to have them do battle on Battleworld, a fictional planet created by the Beyonder.
+Created by writer Jim Shooter and artist Mike Zeck, the Beyonder first appeared in Secret Wars #1 (May 1984) as an unseen, true omnipotent being and entity from outside the multiverse who kidnapped the heroes and villains of the Marvel Universe to have them do battle on Battleworld, a fictional planet created by the Beyonder.
 The character plays a more antagonistic role in the 1985 sequel, Secret Wars II, in which he takes human form to learn about desire but threatens to destroy the multiverse out of increasing frustration.

 Following Secret Wars and Secret Wars II, the Beyonder experienced many notable retcons.
 At first, he was changed to a Cosmic Cube that was incomplete because of the Molecule Man.
-The Illuminati suggested he was a mutant Inhuman.
+The Illuminati suggested he was a mutant-Inhuman hybrid.
 Finally, he is revealed to be a "child" of the Beyonder race.